 - Consider hitherto ignored media texts.

-It will be up to the Film Studies instructor/advisor to determine how the paper might meet some of the above standards.
+It will be up to the Film and Media Studies instructor/advisor to determine how the paper might meet some of the above standards.

-- Only one directed study course (supervised by film studies faculty) can be counted toward the master's certificate.
+- Only one directed study course (supervised by Film and Media Studies faculty) can be counted toward the master's certificate.

 - All courses must be passed with a B or higher.